Gilly Salmon

 • forming a whole course or programme when sequenced with care

-• also useful if you want to try out one or two online activities
+• or useful if you want to try out one or two online activities

 • encouraging a very wide variety of contributions and perspectives and for tapping into participants’ up-to-date ideas and authentic experiences